or firstname.lastname@example.org (confidential e-mail)

 - and training programs on alcoholism, drug abuse and stress management.

-Eugene Brannigan, Esq. is the recipient of the 2017 Franklin P. Gavin Memorial Award, presented by NYSBA’s Lawyer Assistance Committee.
+Tim Foley from Old Forge, NY is the recipient of the 2018 Franklin P. Gavin Memorial Award, presented by NYSBA’s Lawyer Assistance Committee.

 The annual award recognizes an individual who has contributed to assisting lawyers in recovery.

-Richard Reid, Esq. was awarded the 2017 Raymond P. O'Keefe Memorial Award (posthumously).
+Jack Keegan, Esq. was awarded the 2018 Raymond P. O'Keefe Memorial Award (posthumously).

 MODEL POLICY ADDRESSING IMPAIRMENT ISSUES